-5.1 Presence of Gastric Malignancy

-In adults, symptomatic response to therapy with rabeprazole sodium delayed-release tablets does not preclude the presence of gastric malignancy.
-Consider additional follow-up and diagnostic testing in adult patients who have a suboptimal response or an early symptomatic relapse after completing treatment with a PPI.

-5.2 Interaction with Warfarin
+5.1 Presence of Gastric Malignancy In adults, symptomatic response to therapy with rabeprazole sodium delayed-release tablets does not preclude the suboptimal response or an early symptomatic relapse after completing treatment with a PPI.
+To report SUSPECTED ADVERSE REACTIONS, contact 5.2 Interaction with Warfarin

 Steady state interactions of rabeprazole and warfarin have not been adequately evaluated in patients.
 There have been reports of increased INR and prothrombin time in patients receiving a proton pump inhibitor and warfarin concomitantly.
 Increases in INR and prothrombin time may lead to abnormal bleeding and even death.
-Patients treated with rabeprazole sodium delayed-release tablets and warfarin concomitantly may need to be monitored for increases in INR and prothrombin time [see Drug Interactions (7)].

-5.3 Acute Tubulointerstitial Nephritis
+Patients treated with rabeprazole sodium delayed-release tablets and warfarin concomitantly may need to be monitored for increases in INR and Torrent Pharma Inc. at 1-800-912-9561 or FDA at See full prescribing information for a list of clinically prothrombin time [see Drug Interactions (7)].
+5.3 Acute Tubulointerstitial Nephritis risk of Clostridium difficile-associated diarrhea, especially in hospitalized patients.
+This diagnosis should be considered for diarrhea that does not improve [see Adverse Reactions (6.2)].